sethdandridge/sojourn/README.md

 # Sojourn
 Platform for sharing your vacation home with friends and family.
 [View the site in action!](https://sojourn.house)

+Note to prospective employers: This was written in 2019 and is no longer a fair representation of my abilities.
+I'm better now.

 ## Installation (Ubuntu)
 - sudo apt-get install postgresql postgresql-contrib
 - createdb book_app